All3xJ/FreeRTOS-Project/README.md

     fewer CPU cycles.

--   **CTRL:** The value 11 is employed to enable receiving, transmitting, and activate the RX interrupt.
+-   **CTRL:** The value 11 is employed to enable receiving, transmitting, and to activate the RX interrupt.

--   **NVIC (Nested Vectored Interrupt Controller):** It efficiently handles interrupts, closely integrated with the processor core for low-latency processing.
-In the provided code snippet, we enable the UART RX handler to execute upon the arrival of a UART RX interrupt at the CPU (below we set inside the vector table our handler to be executed).
+-   **NVIC (Nested Vectored Interrupt Controller):** This controller efficiently handles interrupts, closely integrated with the processor core for low-latency processing.
+In the provided code snippet, we enable our UART RX handler to execute upon the arrival (to the CPU) of a UART RX interrupt (below we set inside the vector table our handler to be executed).
 The priority is configured to the highest logical value, respecting the reserved value designated for OS interrupts.